ncatlab/nlab-content/pages/4/1/3/0/314/content.md

 Correspondingly, the symbols $\underset{\leftarrow}lim$ and $\underset{\rightarrow}\lim$ are used instead of $\lim$ and $\colim$.

-Confusingly, many authors restrict the meanings of these alternative terms to (co)limits whose sources are [[direction|directed set]]s; see [[directed limit]].
+Confusingly, many authors restrict the meanings of these alternative terms to (co)limits whose sources are [[direction|directed sets]]; see [[directed limit]].
 In fact, this is the original meaning; projective and inductive limits in this sense were studied in algebra before the general category-theoretic notion of (co)limit.

 ## Definition